-- 8. Press left or right buttons to move the cursor.
-Press up or down buttons for each digit to increment or decrement the number.
-This has immediate effect to allow calibration.
-Do this until the displayed composite peak hold is within a few percentage points of 100%. - 9. - 10.
-Note: Composite, SCA1, SCA2, and RDS input signals all contribute to this composite peak hold value.
-Only the source being calibrated should be driven during calibration; the other sources should be turned off. - 11.
-Adjust until the displayed composite peak hold is at the level desired for the particular input typically between 5% and 10%.
+8. Press left or right to move the cursor.
+Press up or down on each digit to increment or decrement the number and take effect in the system.
+Do this until the displayed composite peak hold is within a few percent of 100%.

+Note:.
+Composite, SCA1, SCA2, and RDS input signals all contribute to this composite peak hold value.
+Only the source being calibrated should be driven during calibration; the other sources should be turned off

+9. Adjust until the displayed composite peak hold is at the level desired for the particular input - typically between 5% and 10%.